EROI Hierarchy of Society

 It is extremely difficult to provide definitive estimates for each category of needs and aspirations of the hierarchy.
 However, what is clear is that each category further up the hierarchy requires a greater minimum energy return.
 The level of technology in any society is dependent on the extent of energy surpluses left over after the necessities of life have been satisfied.

 Going back through history, each culture and civilisation achieved the pinnacle of the hierarchy, but not all citizens enjoyed the same life style.
-Lifestyles for everyone in the past were much simpler than we enjoy now in the developed countries.
+Lifestyles for everyone in the distant past were much simpler than we enjoy now in the developed countries and the same applies to a lesser extent when we compare our lifestyles of the 1950s in the developed countries against that of today.

 We need to transition from fossil fuels to renewables, but the energy return of renewables will be less than that of fossil fuels in the 1970s when field oil peaked.
-The implications are that a lifestyle dependent on renewable energy and infrastructure could be simpler than what the well-developed nations enjoy now.
+The implications are that a lifestyle dependent on renewable energy and infrastructure would be simpler than what the well-developed nations currently enjoy.